I always enjoy sharing new voices on Couple Money!

 To make sure things are squared away, I vet before I publish any content.

 Free Guest Post

 Based on my workload and schedule, I have one spot a month for one guest post.
-If you want to inquire about writing one, please email me.
+If you want to inquire about writing one, please email me with three pitches.

 I will review it weekly and reach it out if your guest post is a good fit for the site.

 If you’re a financial company looking to connect with an engaged audience, I have sponsored post opportunities available.

-I charge a reasonable fee to cover expenses and time (vetting and working with your team on to create relevant content).
+I charge a reasonable fee to cover expenses and time (vetting and working with your team to create engaging and relevant content).